 Welcome to FolkWords created by journalist and writer Tim Carroll - 'telling folk about folk'.
-As well as building its content into a book about folk music, Tim and The FolkWords Crew produce this web site as a source of 'folk' information.
-Focused on what influences folk music, how it's developing and why.
-Unravelling the intertwining threads of folk music to discover why and how folk music relates to people today.
+Building content for a book about folk music, Tim and The FolkWords Crew produce this web site as a source of 'folk' information.
+Focused on what influences folk music, how it's developing and why, unravelling the intertwining threads of folk music to discover why and how folk music relates to people today.
 The site features folk resources, musicians, reviews, comment, observation and provides interesting links.

 What will you find on FolkWords?

-To find out what FolkWords has to say: FolkWords Writes
+To find out what FolkWords talks about: FolkWords Writes

 To get straight to the point: Observations and Comment

-To see what other people have to say: Current Interviews
+To see what other people have to say: Latest Interviews

 To read latest and current reviews: Latest Reviews